jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians3.md

 #### v.13
 >I ask you, therefore, not to be discouraged because of my sufferings for you, which are your glory.

 I struggled so much with discouragement while leading house church and house of prayer.
-Attedance and engagement were low.
+Attendance and engagement were low.
 The fruit wasn't tangible.
 I would fuss over how any of my weaknesses in leadership hindered the night from being more engaging.
 But when I see Christ's suffering, I hear his command to not lose heart.
 Trials and tribulations are part of sanctification: I just needed to be steadfast and sow in spirit for at the proper time we will reap a harvest **if we do not give up**.
 #jj

 #### v.15